apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 Zookeeper and without replicas to secondary storage.
 We run one coordinator and one storage server, which is somewhat similar to running one namenode in the Crail and HDFS cases.
 Also, we wanted to vary the number of clients from 1 to 64.
-For reasons, we don't knmow yet, results are coming back by the benchmark fine up to 14 clients.
-With more clients we start to see warnings about waiting for write to serer.
-At the moment we only have results for up 16 clients and as such might not be a fair comparison to HDFS and Crail with 64 clients each.
-We are currently investigating, if a configuration change of our setup is necessary to run RAMCloud with more clients.
-The following plot shows the number of reads per second for up to 16 clients.
+At the moment we can only get results for up to 16 clients.
+We asked the RAMCloud developers for possible reasons and got to know that the reason is a starvation bug in the benchmark (not in the RAMCloud system itself).
+The RAMCloud developers are looking into this issue.
+We are happy to rerun the experiments with more clients at any time.
 </p>
 </div>